RaswanthMurugan20/Gridworld_PhiGCN/README.md

 # Reward Progpagation using Graph Convolutional Networks in GridWorld

-The repository contains the code for running the experiments in the paper [Reward Propagation using Graph Convolutional Networks](https://arxiv.org/abs/2010.02474) using the Proto Value Functions.
-The implementation is based on a few source codes: Thomas Kipf's [pytorch GCN implementation](https://github.com/tkipf/pygcn).
+The repository contains the code for running the experiments on sparse reward environments in 2D-Gridworld, based on the paper [Reward Propagation using Graph Convolutional Networks](https://arxiv.org/abs/2010.02474) using the Proto Value Functions [Mahadevan and Maggioni](https://www.jmlr.org/papers/volume8/mahadevan07a/mahadevan07a.pdf) as features to the GCN.
+The underlying MDP of the Gridworld is captured as a graph whihc is then used to calculate the Proto Value Functions.The implementation is GCN is baseed on Thomas Kipf's [pytorch GCN implementation](https://github.com/tkipf/pygcn).
 The environment currently is only a GridWorld and all the results have been produced using this environment.
 The actor critic network implementation was not from any library but our own implementation using linear function approximators.

 ## Getting Started